 Work with us to provide veterinary care to the animals that need our help.

-Due to Union Gospel Mission policies, people under 18 years of age are not allowed in the clinic.
+People under 18 years of age are not allowed at the clinic while in operation.

 Here is a brief description of each of the clinic volunteer positions: